-In the introduction to Ambivalent Goddesses, I mentioned the trauma model was insufficient for complete recovery from sexual abuse.
-Nevertheless, I started the project by focusing on the trauma model with enthusiasm.
-Before I shift focus a bit — sill relying on the trauma model (including introducing the model of structural dissociation) yet adding other perspectives and approaches — I want to share my reservations about the trauma model and how they relate to my understanding of recovery from sexual abuse.
+In the introduction to Ambivalent Goddesses, I asserted the trauma model is insufficient for full recovery from sexual abuse.
+Nevertheless, I started this project by focusing on the trauma model (and with enthusiasm).
+Before I shift focus a bit — still relying on the trauma model yet adding other perspectives and approaches — I want to elaborate my reservations about the trauma model.

-Recovery from sexual abuse is a recent phenomena, although gender violence is not.
-Women have been experiencing sexual abuse since at least the Sumerian civilization codified laws around 2100 B.C.E. that legalized the maltreatment of women, including the lawful physical assault on prostitutes who veiled themselves in public.
-Myths that highlighted the rape of their venerated goddess Inanna also emerged.
+Recovery from sexual trauma is a recent phenomena, although gender violence is not.
+Women have been experiencing sexual trauma since at least the Sumerian civilization codified laws around 2100 B.C.E. that legalized the maltreatment of women, including the lawful physical assault of prostitutes who veiled themselves in public.
+Myths that highlighted the rape of the venerated goddess Inanna also emerged during this time.
 Ever since then, and everywhere on the planet, girls and women have lived with the possibility of sexual violence and coercion, and with sexual violence being part of the collective imagination.
-(Hunter gatherer societies, in contrast to civilizations and some tribal cultures, have not exhibited the same degradation of the feminine.)
 Yet the development of formalized methods for recovery didn’t become available until the 1980s.
-Only for 40 years or so has there been a focused effort to help girls, adolescents, and women recover from the affects of sexual abuse.
-Nevertheless, sexual abuse continues to be a threat to girls and women and part of the cultural imaginary.
+Only for 40 years or so has there been a focused effort to help girls, adolescents, and women recover from the affects of sexual trauma.
+And of course, sexual trauma continues to be a threat to girls and women, as well as part of the cultural imaginary.

-If you have been a client or patient in the mental health field, perhaps like me you not only encountered therapists who had no idea how to support recovery from sexual abuse, you also worked with therapists whose methods aggravated your problems.
+If you have been a client or patient in the mental health field, perhaps like me you not only encountered therapists who had no idea how to support recovery from sexual trauma, you also worked with therapists whose methods aggravated your problems.
 The same can be said for some psychiatrists and their prescribing of medications.
-The trauma model has become an antidote to much of the uncertainty and unhelpful (if not harmful) approaches to recovery from sexual abuse and other traumas.
-It’s success is derived in large part from the reliance on research of neurobiology and human development.
-The trauma model has led to modalities that markedly improve well-being.
+The trauma model has become an antidote for much of the uncertainty and unhelpful (if not harmful) approaches to recovery from sexual abuse and other traumas.
+Derived in large part from reliance on research of neurobiology and human development, the trauma model has led to modalities that markedly improve well-being.
 Equally important, the focus on trauma as the source of mental suffering has created opportunities for people to openly speak about their histories of trauma rather than be diagnosed with a mental disorder that blames suffering on biology or poor character.

 Like all psychotherapeutic approaches, the expertise and compassion of the practitioner is relevant to clinical success, as is the unique personhood of the client.
 In this regard, despite the scientific rigor of the trauma model, psychotherapy remains a ‘soft’ science.
 This is not a drawback.
-On the contrary, when the goal becomes formulating a ‘perfect’ scientific model in the mental health field, that is when problems arise.
-Most recently, the drive for an all-encompassing scientific approach can be witnessed in the proliferation of psychotropic drugs and attempts to medicalize psychological suffering as the product of synaptic gaps, neurotransmitters, and the like.
-The side effects of many psychotropic medications have led to reduced quality of life as well as shortened life spans.
-Furthermore, because many of the drugs are highly addictive, it takes a protracted period of time to withdraw from them.
+On the contrary, historically, when the goal has been formulating a ‘perfect’ scientific model, problems arise.
+Most recently, the drive for an all-encompassing scientific approach can be witnessed in attempts to medicalize psychological suffering as the product of synaptic gaps, neurotransmitters, and the like, which supports relying primarily on medications to treat mental suffering.
+The side effects of many psychotropic medications have reduced quality of life as well as shortened life spans.
+Furthermore, because many of these drugs are highly addictive, it takes a protracted period of time to withdraw from them.

 For centuries, girls, adolescents, and women have not been able to articulate their suffering.
-Most survivors still continue to cope with sexual abuse through silence, numbness, and dissociation.
-This is how women have been dealing with sexual abuse since the beginning of civilization.
-By now, such reactions may even be innate, since they have likely contributed to survival.
+Most survivors still continue to cope with sexual trauma through silence, numbness, and dissociation.
+This is how women have been dealing with sexual trauma since the beginning of civilization.
+By now, such reactions may even be innate, since for centuries they likely contributed to survival.
 Those who have not been able to silence their suffering have been at greater risk for further victimization.
-Even in the mental health field, women with histories of sexual abuse have typically received derogatory mental diagnoses such as hysteria and borderline personality disorder, and until recently, poor, if not inhumane, treatment.
+Even in the mental health field, women with histories of sexual trauma have typically received derogatory mental diagnoses such as hysteria and borderline personality disorder, and until recently, poor, if not inhumane, treatment.

 Early in the history of trauma-informed care, there was an emphasis on witnessing the social and political forces that contribute to trauma, as well as efforts to combine psychological, sociological, and political lenses to address clients’ difficulties.
 Judith Herman observed, “Early investigators often felt strong personal bonds and political solidarity with trauma survivors, regarding them less as objects of dispassionate curiosity than as collaborators in a shared cause.”
 She also cautioned, “This kind of closeness and mutuality may be difficult to sustain in a scientific culture where unbiased observation is thought to require a distant and impersonal stance.”